 A significant part of Etsy’s appeal for people is the authentic, local-shop feeling of the store and product – even if that store is located thousands of miles away.

 A professional logo design will help you close sales.

 People shop on Etsy because they want something unique made by a natural person, so imbue your logo with your personality – that unique flavor and je ne sais quoi that belongs to you and you alone.

 Etsy describes a brand as “the promise that a shop makes to its customers.”

 Your brand tells your customers what they can expect from your products and what differentiates your products from your competitors’.
 Simply put, your brand is a combination of the image you are trying to project for your business, plus the associations and memories that your customers bring to the table when they encounter that image.

-When it comes to showcasing a logo on Etsy, authenticity, and representing yourself in a real and honest way is what counts.
+When it comes to showcasing a logo on Etsy, authenticity and representing yourself genuinely and honestly is what counts.

 Think about people visiting your Etsy store like they’re walking into an actual, physical store – that local experience that people instinctively are drawn to.
 The transaction between you and a customer on Etsy is personal; it’s a one-to-one, intimate relationship.

 Your logo and store branding should reinforce this.

-Your logo offers a visual way to reinforce your personable, real-person identity to customers, and a further reminder that what you’re selling came from you, not a mass-produced factory.
+Your logo offers a visual way to reinforce your personable, real-person identity to customers and a further reminder that what you’re selling came from you, not a mass-produced factory.
 You want customers to go away from a sale with a positive impression, so they tell their friends and become loyal customers.

 A well-designed logo and thoughtfully executed brand experience are valuable assets if you want to cement a positive customer experience in every buyer’s memory.